 What can I say, 11 has always been my reoccurring / lucky number, I was born on 11/11 and back in 1987 on my 11th birthday I started this new thing called Warhammer 40,000 (ROGUE TRADER) something that has been with me ever since.

-Fast forwards, my 50th birthday, and my folks got me Titan number 11, as it was a major milstone, the half a century birthday!
+Fast forwards, my 50th birthday, and my family got me Titan number 11, as it was a major milstone, the half a century birthday!

 Obligatory Rhino photo with new Titan!